AnanyaJha04/NETWORK-SNIFFER/README.md

 # NETWORK-SNIFFER
 This Python script is a basic network sniffer.
 ## Purpose-
 Its primary purpose is to capture and display network packets traveling through a network interface.
 It's a tool for network monitoring and basic network troubleshooting.
-It allows you to see the raw data that is being sent across the network.
+It allows you to view the raw data being sent across the network.

 ## Features-
 1. Packet Capture: Captures raw network packets.